 The master's thesis is optional, and the PhD dissertation is a required part of an Education degree at AIIAS.
 While culminating projects are generally designed and supervised by departments, culminating research is a school-wide initiative, involving interdisciplinary teams.
 For further information on Graduate School procedures for research, see the Thesis/Dissertation section of the general information for the Graduate School (p.
-62).
+Error!
+Bookmark not defined.).